josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/🎓_British_University_Compliance_Service/⚖️_charitable_status_paradox.md

 # ⚖️ Charitable Status Paradox
 **First created:** 2025-09-23 | **Last updated:** 2025-09-30
-*How UK universities use the shell of charity law while courting authoritarian and exploitative funders*
+*How UK universities use the shell of charity law while courting authoritarian and exploitative funders.*

 ---